user923041/TIP/TIP-2 - Yield Curve Update.md

 - [Backwards Compatibility](#backwards-compatibility)
 - [Security Considerations](#security-considerations)
 - [Copyright](#copyright)
+<br><br><br>

 ## Summary

 Cap TARA's totaly supply to 12 billion, and adopt the staking yield curve as defined by: $\ Y_c=\left(S_m-Sc\right) \left(D_c \over S_c\right) \left(Δt \over T_r\right)$
+<br><br><br>

+## Motivation

+Currently the Taraxa mainnet has a fixed staking yield of ~18% APY, the fixed staking yield had always been introduced during the 2021 bull cycle when the crypto community at large demanded a high rate of return for any staking or “staking-like” activities in order to attract participation.
+It was meant to attract staking participation, it was never meant to be permanent.
+A constant staking yield leads to infinite supply and is detrimental to an ecosystem's sustainability.

 If you haven’t already, please read the article [on Staking Yields](https://www.taraxa.io/posts/blockchain101/on-staking-yields-2bb2d2c9db449d20d17d1a82fe4193bb) to get some background information on staking, yield curves, and references to how a few well-known PoS Layer-1 projects are handling this piece of their economic design.

-## Taraxa’s Current Staking Yield Curve

-Currently the Taraxa mainnet has a fixed staking yield of ~18% APY, which is a little less than the originally intended annualized staking yield of 20% due to natural networking conditions and diminishing returns of difficulty reduction based on validator delegation.

-The fixed staking yield had always been introduced during the 2021 bull cycle when the crypto community at large demanded a high rate of return for any staking or “staking-like” activities in order to attract participation.
-It was meant to attract staking participation, it was never meant to be permanent.
+<br><br><br>

+## Specifications

-## Proposed Design Goals
+### Proposed Design Goals

 To help make the Taraxa ecosystem more sustainable, this proposal targets the following set of design goals.

 1. Capped maximum supply
 2. Yield curve decays and asymptotically approaches zero
 3. Total inflation decays and asymptotically approaches zero
+<br><br>

-## Proposed Yield Curve Design
+### Proposed Yield Curve Design

 According to the stated design goals, I propose the following yield curve design.
+<br><br>

-### Definitions
+#### Definitions

 $\ S_c →$ current total supply